NVSL/QuadClass-Resources/labs/Laying-Out-The-Board/README.md

 * Power and Ground

 	* Does the `VBAT` power plane reach under all four motor drivers?
-	* Is the `VBAT` power plane wider than 0.5mm everywhere?
+	* Is the `VBAT` power plane wider than 3mm everywhere?
 	* Does the `3V3` power plane run under microcontroller and near the IMU’s power pins?
 	* Does the combination of the `BAT_GND` and `GND` ground plane extend to almost every area of the board (with the exception of the area round the antenna)?
 	* Are the `VBAT` and `3V3` power pours both in the same metal layer?
 	* Are there any parts of the power our ground pours that are very narrow?
-They should be no “necks” narrower than 0.5mm.
+They should be no “necks” narrower than 1mm.
 	* Does the `VBAT` power plane extend to the battery connector?
+	* Are the pours in `Route2` and `Route15` cut into pieces by traces routed through them?
+They should not be.

 * IMU